kevgo/text-runner/documentation/how-it-works.md

 # How TextRunner works

-There are no limitations on how the Markdown must look like.
+There are no limitations on the Markdown structure TextRunner can use.
-TextRunner can read and understand (with your help) any Markdown structure including code blocks, embedded images, complex data in tables or bullet point lists, as well as plain text in any human language.
+It can read and understand (with your help) complex data in tables, bullet point lists, embedded images, as well as plain text in any human language.

 To make a part of any Markdown file actionable by TextRunner,